NAZI BEER HALLS IN MUNICH

 JOHN TOLAND (ADOLF HITLER, 1976)

-Notwithstanding a note of warning, that Hitler could be expelled from Bavaria, the Nazis turned a day of November 4, 1921, into a bloody fistfight within Hofbrauhaus, throwing their rage against the supporters of the left-wing parties.
+Notwithstanding a note of warning, that Hitler could be expelled from Bavaria, the Nazis turned the day of November 4, 1921, into a bloody fistfight within Hofbrauhaus, throwing their rage against the supporters of the left-wing parties.
 That fight has become history as the ‘Battle for HOFBRAUHAUS’.
 In November 1922, Hermann Esser, nominally the man №2 in NSDAP after Hitler at that time, addressed the audience of the HOFBRAUHAUS to proclaim Hitler a German Mussolini (one month after the Italian Fascists had marched on Rome).
 On February 24, 1933, only a few weeks after taking the role of the German Chancellor, Hitler established an annual tradition of his speeches in front of the ‘Altes Kameraden’ in Hofbrauhaus.
 Such commemorative events would be held here annually until 1941.
 The complex of the building was heavily damaged during the Allied raids on Munich within the years of 1944-1945.
 It took a decade to bring Hofbrauhaus to the pre-war state with a new grand-opening ceremony in 1957.

-The things were once going so brilliantly for the brewery industry, that the end of the XVIII century encapsulated a new era of expanding the undisputed golden goose to the never-seen extent, with Staatliches Hofbräuhaus as an absolute leader among the producers.
+Things were once going so brilliantly for the brewery industry, that the end of the XVIII century encapsulated a new era of expanding the undisputed golden goose to the never-seen extent, with Staatliches Hofbräuhaus as an absolute leader among the producers.
 A barren landscape within a sparsely inhabited right bank of the Isar river had been marked on the XVII century map as ‘Auf dem Gasteig’ (On Gasteig), which was chosen to locate new brewery venues and spacious beer cellars.
 High sides of the river and caves of natural origins were predestined to become an exceptional location for freshy cellars, planted around with chestnuts, brought to Bavaria to make an additional shadow and coolness for a new beer craft.
 The German title ‘HOFBRAUKELLER’ is to be translated as ‘Hofbrau Beer Cellar’.
 The famous beerhouse was ceremonially opened in 1894 within the Wiener Platz (Viennese square) of Munich in a newly built building of neo-renaissance style.

-On the days, when a young Adolf Hitler become a member of DAP in mid-September 1919, the party had been doing beer hall politics without a party office.
+In the days, when a young Adolf Hitler become a member of DAP in mid-September 1919, the party had been doing beer hall politics without a party office.
 The party cards were to be handwritten and then amateurishly printed with a typing machine.
-Within the next few weeks, Hitler himself distributed leaflets within public places of Munich, thus inviting people to attend the upcoming party meeting.
+Within the next few weeks, Hitler himself distributed leaflets in public places in Munich, thus inviting people to attend the upcoming party meeting.
 On October 16, 1919, 111 attendees crowded the main hall of the Hofbraukeller beerhouse to give an audition to a few speakers, with a young and largely unknown Adolf Hitler as the second spokesperson.
 The future German fuhrer exceeded the given 20-minute agenda up to 30 minutes.
 Five years from that day, while spending his routine in Landsberg prison, an author of the infamous ‘Mein Kampf’ would praise his own speech at Hofbraukeller as the turning point for the movement.

 Eventually, a move to mimeographed notices brought a modest rise in numbers attending, and funds were raised to allow a newspaper advertisement in the Münchener Beobachter for a meeting on 16 October 1919 which attracted 111 people to the Hofbräukeller, the large drinking saloon attached to one of Munich’s big breweries, situated in Wienerstraße to the east of the city centre (and not to be confused with the better-known Hofbräuhaus, located in the city centre itself).